Clarifying Terms:

 Spiritual: It impacts our understanding of our spiritual beliefs

 FromSoil2Soul practices have helped tend hundreds of people.
 Grief is alive and constantly changing form.
 This work helps us become versed in how we embody grief.
 Let’s ferry you through grief’s varied landscapes.
+However grief is expressing through you, let’s learn its wisdom.

-Click here to join our Grief Garden What’sApp Community for solidarity and be embraced by a supportive community presence.
+Click here to join our Grief Garden What’sApp for solidarity and be embraced by a supportive community presence.

 Similar to this expansive definition of grief, burnout also affects the mental, emotional, physical and spiritual landscapes when people push through loss, anxious to get to the other side.
 Pausing to reflect and integrate is an ancient practice.